sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 Finally, note that standard packages should only depend on standard packages and optional packages should only depend on standard or optional packages.

+.. _section-spkg-tags:

+You can mark a package as "huge" by placing an empty file named ``huge`` in the package directory.
+For example, the package ``polytopes_db_4d`` is a large database whose compressed tarball has a size of 9 GB.

+For some other packages, we have placed an empty file named ``has_nonfree_dependencies`` in the package directory.
+This is to indicate that Sage with this package installed cannot be redistributed, and also that the package can only be installed after installing some other, non-free package.

+We use these tags in our continuous integration scripts to filter out packages that we cannot or should not test automatically.

 .. _section-trees: